syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

    * Create new WPF project using Visual Studio.
 For more [details](https://msdn.microsoft.com/en-IN/library/bb546958(v=vs.90)).
    * Add the SfDiagram assembly to your application.
-   * Initialize SfDiagram control.
+   * Initialize the diagram.
-   * Initialize Nodes and Connectors.
+   * Initialize nodes and connectors.
    * Create class to store employee information.
    * Initialize Data.
    * Initialize DataSourceSettings.